ajflexxx/bmad-method-guide/13-bmad-checklists-reference.md

 **Examples from actual checklists**:

 From `story-dod-checklist.md:1`:

 ```markdown
 <!-- Powered by BMAD™ Core -->
 ```

 **Best Practices**:

-- Include for consistency with other BMad components
+- Include for consistency with other BMad components (all core checklists use it)
 - Helps identify BMad-compatible checklists in mixed repositories
+- Aids discovery and bundling clarity

 ### Title and Purpose